nickmpaz/Queueify/readme.md

 ## Configuration

-Create your .env file; An example is provided for you.
+Create your .env file.
+An example is provided for you.

     $ mv .env.example .env